evanhameed99/neptune/readme.md

 # 🌑 Neptune

-Neptune is a simple API that enables users to chat with their notes or docs.
-It leverages Ollama, a local large language model (LLM) provider.
+Neptune is a simple API that enables users to chat with their notes or docs by leveraging Ollama, a local large language model (LLM) provider.

 ## Techniques Utilized